troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 25. Verify that Earth would reach a temperature far in excess of boiling point of water[^25] after 500 years if today's power output (18 TW) increased by a factor of 10 each century.

 [^20]: E.g., brute force doubling 26 times or using math to get straight at the answer.
 [^21]: Hint: a good way to check your math.
-Note that if we were to use 2.9% instead of 2.3%, all of the time estimates in Section 1.2 are reduced by the ratio of this question's answer to 100 years.
+Note that if we were to use 2.9% instead of 2.3%, all of the time estimates in [%s](#sec:expgrowth:expenergyextrap) are reduced by the ratio of this question's answer to 100 years.
 [^22]: This corresponds to a 1.4% growth rate, but you don't need to use this number in your calculation.
 [^23]: ... incident at the same rate/flux as at Earth
-[^24]: Referring to the 4 that shows up in Eqs.
-1.10 and 1.11.
+[^24]: Referring to the 4 that shows up in Eqs. {eq}`eq:expgrowth:earthP` and {eq}`eq:expgrowth:earthstefan`.
-[^25]: Water boils at 100Â°C, or 373 K.
+[^25]: Water boils at 100°C, or 373 K.